Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston's 82 games this season have gone over this contest's total of 210.5 points 66 times.
+- Boston and its opponents have gone over 214.5 combined points in 65 of 82 games this season.

-- The average point total in Boston's games this year is 229.4, 18.9 more than this matchup's over/under.
+- Boston's matchups this year have an average total of 229.4, 14.9 more points than this game's over/under.

-- So far this season, the Celtics have put together a 45-37-0 record against the spread.

 Celtics vs Heat Additional Info